-Martin Vitte is since 2017, Associate Director of Sales at Park Hyatt Paris Vendome.
+Martin Vitte is since 2019, Director of Sales at Park Hyatt Paris Vendome.

 “Working in luxury hotels requires very specific skills.
 You have to be able to transmit, in this exceptional environment, sophisticated services, but with simplicity, humility and passion.”